ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress

+4.14.2023
+- I had an impromptu interview with a founder of a startup in New Zealand.
+Looks like a challenging contract that could lead to a hire, but we'll see.
+Homie didn't seem to like the idea of using a contract?
+Again, we'll see.

 4.11.2023
 - I completed my new resume!
 I was really dragging my feet for some reason, but I'm really proud of my resume skills now.
 For future reference, I used [this](https://arc.dev/resume) site as a guide.
 I find that there aren't enough good definitive resources and every other recruiter/hiring manager looks for different things in their applicants' resumes.
 The aforementioned guide seems to boil it down to the basics; which I very much appreciate.
 I need to add it to LinkedIn, and replace the Resume link button on my site to a download.
 - I finally did it.
 I took the plunge.
 I have begun learning three.js!
 After years of wanting to, but "not having the time," or whatever other excuse I've had, I'm finally investing time into a technology I really enjoy seeing.
 I need three.js for a business idea of mine that will be best served with a three.js-infused site.
 More details to come!